awesome-npm/npm-compare.com/README.md

 - **Real-time package statistics** — including weekly downloads, GitHub stars, size, open issues, last publish date, license, and more
 - **Trend charts** for both npm downloads and GitHub stars — helping you spot growth or decline at a glance
-- **Feature comparison tables** — compare packages or frameworks (like React, Vue, Angular, Svelte) across multiple dimensions:
+- **Feature comparison tables** — compare packages or frameworks (like React, Vue, Angular, Svelte) across multiple dimensions
-  - Architecture
-  - Data Binding
-  - Learning Curve
-  - Performance
-  - Community & Ecosystem
 - **Guidance on selection** — understand which package might fit your scenario best
 - **Similar package suggestions** — discover alternatives and related projects easily